Som-Energia/plantmonitor/README.md

 A series of mock, modbus sensors are available under `testingtools`.
 Both client and server modbus can be simulated.

+## Modifying the schema

+Any change on the schema will modify `ORM/schema.sql` whenever you run the test or explicitly run `scripts/update_schema.py`.

+Those changes should be transfered to a new yoyo migration.

+yoyo new -m "Some description"

+Review and provide a forward and backward sql command for the step.

 ## Installation